-If a concurrent enrollment instructor will be out of the classroom for an extended absence or medical leave, the high school must notify the Associate Director of High School Partnerships and the NACEP Coordinator.
+If a concurrent enrollment instructor will be out of the classroom for an extended absence or medical leave, the high school must notify the Director of High School Partnerships.
 The district and HCC will work together to arrange an instructor to cover the course.
 The substitute instructor must meet the credentials required to teach the course, see Becoming a Concurrent Enrollment Instructor (pg.
 10) for more information.